Gilford, New Hampshire: Government

 In the New Hampshire Senate, Gilford is in the 7th district, represented by Republican Harold F. French.
 On the New Hampshire Executive Council, Gilford is in the 1st district, represented by Republican Joseph Kenney.
 In the United States House of Representatives, Gilford is in New Hampshire's 1st congressional district, represented by Democrat Chris Pappas.

+Education

+The town is home to the Gilford High School.